Josette BALSA

 Oscar Hing-kay HO

 Oscar Ho Hing-kay was formerly the Exhibition Director of the Hong Kong Arts Centre and founding Director of the Museum of Contemporary Art in Shanghai.
 Since the late 1980s, he has curated many local and international exhibitions, including serving as guest curator for the 2nd and 3rd Asian Pacific Triennial, curator for the Asian section of the Container 96 at Copenhagen in 1996, and guest curator for HX Art Festival at Halifax, Canada in 1999.
 He is also the founder of the Hong Kong chapter of the International Art Critics Association, and a member of the International Committee of documenta 13.
-Currently he is the Director of the M.A.
-Programme in cultural management at the Chinese University of Hong Kong and he remains active as an independent curator.
+Currently he is the Adjunct Associate Professor of the M.A.
+Programme in Cultural Management at the Chinese University of Hong Kong and he remains active as an independent curator.

 email: oscarho@cuhk.edu.hk